 Community Board 9

 Nestled in West Harlem, Community Board 9, is the most diverse community on the island of Manhattan.
-Rev. Morgan - Thomas, !st Vice Chair of Community Board 9, and the Arts and Culture Committee have been supporters of this festival since 2013.
-CB9 in now one of the major partners working hard to make sure that this festival provides opportunities for artists (main stream and ethnic) in the community to showcase their music, dance, cuisine, wearable art, etc, while fostering greater collaboration between the various cultural communities, and ensuring that relevant information about health, economic development, youth issues, senior issues, arts and culture, etc are outreached to a larger segment of the community.
+Since 2013 Community Board 9 has been one of the major partners working hard to make sure that this festival remains in our community as a platform that provides opportunities for artists to showcase their music, dance, cuisine, wearable art, etc, while fostering greater collaboration between the various cultural communities, and ensuring that relevant information about health, economic development, youth issues, senior issues, arts and culture, etc are outreached to a larger segment of the community.

 NYPD Manhattan North Precinct Community Council real testimonials